itf/6s092/courses/IAP19/PS/PS15/content.md

 <checkyourself>
 This property gives our heap the ability to find the element with greatest key very quickly: it's always the root of the tree.
 Why is that?
 <showhide>
-'Suppose the keys are unique.
+Suppose the keys are unique.
 Then, if the maximum were anywhere but the root, it would have a parent that must have a greater key.
 But this is impossible because it is the maximum, so it must be at the root.

 Alternatively the max-heap property ensures that the ancestors of any node have a key value at least that of the node: proving this by induction is pretty straightforward, or you can convince yourself by looking at the parent of the parent of a node.
 If $\verb|node.key| \leq \verb|node.parent.key|$, and $\verb|node.parent.key| \leq \verb|node.parent.parent.key|$, then clearly $\verb|node.key| \leq \verb|node.parent.parent.key|$.
 And so on.

 Then the root, which is everyone's ancestor, must have key value that is at least the value of any other node.
-This makes it the maximum.'
+This makes it the maximum.
 </showhide>
 </checkyourself>